-01-National Assembly elections
+01 National Assembly elections.

-In May 2011, you will have the opportunity to vote on who you would like to represent you as your Assembly Members, when the National Assembly for Wales holds an election.
+In May 2011, if you're over 18 you'll have the opportunity to vote on who you would like to represent you as your Assembly Members, when the National Assembly for Wales holds an election.

-02-The referendum on the National Assembly's law-making powers
+02 The referendum on the National Assembly's law-making powers

-You will also have an opportunity to vote on whether you think Westminster should grant the Assembly the authority to pass laws on all subjects in the devolved areas without needing the agreement of the UK Parliament first.
+You will also have an opportunity to vote on whether you think the Parliament in Westminster should allow the Assembly to pass laws on all 20 subjects in the devolved areas without needing the agreement of the UK Parliament in London first.

-03-The referendum on changing the UK's voting system
+03 The referendum on changing the UK's voting system

-In addition, you will be asked to vote in another referendum in 2011.
-The UK Government proposes to hold a referendum on 5 May 2011 on introducing the alternative vote (AV) system for Westminster elections.
+In addition you will be asked to vote in another referendum in 2011.
+The UK Government intends to hold a referendum on 5 May 2011 on introducing the alternative vote (AV) system for Westminster elections.
 If people vote for a new system, it will be used to elect Members of Parliament to the House of Commons at the next UK general election.